RafaelGoulartB/next-ecommerce/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
 <br>
 <br>
-Open [http://localhost:3000/api/graphql](http://localhost:3000/api/graphql) with your browser to run queries or see docs on server.
+Open [http://localhost:3000/api/graphql](http://localhost:3000/api/graphql) with your browser to run queries or to see docs of API.

 # :bug: Issues